DefGuard/docs/using-defguard-for-end-users/desktop-client/README.md

 ### MacOS

-{% hint style="warning" %}
-On macOS the desktop client requires the user to belong to the `staff` group in order to access the `defguard.socket` Unix socket used for IPC.&#x20;

-This is usually the case by default and requires no additional actions.
-{% endhint %}

-Has no external requirements and we have wireguard-go bundled.
+Desktop Client is available in App Store.

-You can also download Desktop Client via [Homebrew](https://brew.sh/) using:&#x20;
+You can also download Desktop Client via [Homebrew](https://brew.sh/) using:

 `brew install --cask defguard-client`